 The holiday season is upon us and we all know how stressful it can be, especially for those yearning for a child.
 Thanksgiving and Christmas are filled with a multitude of family events that can produce even more holiday stress for couples struggling with infertility.
 The thought of one more well-meaning aunt asking when you will be starting your family or a room full of nieces and nephews may just have you in a cold sweat well before November and December roll around.

-• Cheer Up Other Victims of Holiday Blues.
+Cheer Up Others Experiencing Holiday Blues.
 Find someone else whose “perfect Christmas” has been thwarted, perhaps someone who is ill, elderly or away from their family for the holidays.
 Is there some form of tinsel or sparkle you could offer them?
 Even if you can’t be jolly, you can still be Santa if you bring Christmas cheer to someone else.
-Why not celebrate with other RESOLVE members?
-Consider a “Beat the Blues Party,” an evening program on holiday coping, travel with another infertile couple or a retreat with several RESOLVE members.

 If you are ready to see a fertility specialist, or want to learn more about our practice, please give us a call at 888-467-BABY (2229) or fill out the form below: